sajib-mandal/JavaScript-All-in-One/Higher_Order_Functions/HOF.md

 - But `reduce()` method not give any array.

 ### map():
-- The `map()` method is used to create a new array by applying a provided function to each element of an existing array.
+- The map() method is used to create a new array by applying a provided function to each element of an existing array.
 It doesn't modify the original array; instead, it returns a new array with the modified values.
-- `map()` method inside no console.log.
+- The map() method inside no console.log.
 It only `return`.
-- The `map()` method are store as a variable.
+- The map() method are store as a variable.
 Because it return an array.
 - It also allow (value, index, arr).

 The syntax of the map() method is as follows: